BibleResearch/bibleresearch.github.io/src/content/posts/practical-spiritual-disciplines-what.md

 Even if you have never heard the phrase "spiritual disciplines" before, you are certainly familiar with some examples.
 Some of the spiritual disciplines we'll be discussing in this series are:

-- Bible reading/study
+- Bible reading/study (see Hebrews 5:11-14, 1 Timothy 3:2, 3:9, and 2 Timothy 2:15)
-- Prayer
+- Prayer and Fasting (1 Thessalonians 5:17, Ephesians 6:18, Colossians 4:12, 1 Peter 3:7, Matthew 6:9-13, Acts 13:2-3, 1 Peter 4:7, and Daniel 9:3-4)
-- Fasting
+- Serving the Church (1 Peter 4:7-11 and Ephesians 4)
-- Serving the Church
+- Tithing (see 1 Timothy 6:17-19 and 2 Corinthians 9:7)

-There are others given in scripture, but these are the main ones we'll be focusing on.
+There are other spiritual disciplines given in scripture, but these are the main ones we'll be focusing on.
 Again, we will be answering questions like "How do I develop this habit?" and "How do I practice this discipline in my life?".
 It's going to be good!